rabia19/Online-shop/README.md

-Project One
+Project One ✔

-Small online shop using basics of PHP with database,javascript
+Small online shop using basics of PHP with database as well as Javascript